jaclu/tmux-power-zoom/README.md

 ## Usage

 Hit `<prefix>` + `@power_zoom_trigger` to toggle Power Zoom.
-If `@power_zoom_mouse` is enabled, right double click also toggles Power Zoom.
+If `@power_zoom_mouse_action` is defined, that mouse action also toggles Power Zoom.

 ## Install

 ### Dependencies

 `tmux 2.6` or higher.
 Needs select-pane -T option.
-Could be made to work on earlier version with a bit of rewrite, if anybody has such a need, drop me a notice.
+Could be made to work on earlier version with a bit of rewrite, if anybody has such a need, create an Issue.

 ### Installation with [Tmux Plugin Manager](https://github.com/tmux-plugins/tpm) (recommended)